2015 Australian federal budget

 The 2015 Australian federal budget was the federal budget to fund government services and operations for the 2015/16 financial year.
-The 2015 budget was the second and last submitted by the Abbott Government, since the Coalition's victory in the 2013 Australian federal election.
-Treasurer Joe Hockey presented the budget to the House of Representatives on 12 May 2015.
+The 2015 budget was the second and last submitted by the Abbott government, since the Coalition's victory in the 2013 Australian federal election.
+Treasurer Joe Hockey presented the budget to the House of Representatives on 12 May 2015, it was his final budget before being replaced by Scott Morrison as Treasurer following the 2015 Liberal Party leadership spill.

 The budget featured a $4.4 billion Families Package to reform child care in Australia and a $5.5 billion Jobs and Small Business Package to assist small business.
-The budget was passed by both the House of Representatives and the Senate and took effect at the start of the 2015/16 financial year, which began on 1 July 2015.
+The budget was passed by both the House of Representatives and the Senate and took effect at the start of the 2015–16 financial year, which began on 1 July 2015.

 Forecasts

 Deficit

 The budget is the eighth in a row to contain a deficit.
-In May 2015, the deficit for FY 2015/16 was forecast to be $35.1 billion (2.1% of GDP).
+In May 2015, the deficit for financial year 2015–16 was forecast to be $35.1 billion (2.1% of GDP).
 In December 2015, this increased to $37.4 billion.